Learning to Skydive – AFF FAQS

 There is no set answer but it ultimately comes down to three variables: your schedule, weather and budget.

-We have had students complete the program as quickly as a week and as slowly as six months.
-We recommend that you make no less than at least one training jump every 30 days.
+We have had students complete the program as quickly as a month and as slowly as six months.
+The USPA requires that you complete at least one training jump every 30 days.

 Failure to jump within 30 days of your last jump will cause participants to become ‘uncurrent.’
-If uncurrent, students will have to repeat their last successfully completed AFF category.
+If uncurrent, students will have to repeat ground training classes and their last successfully completed AFF category.

 - Is it possible to not pass a category?